-I love training driven, enthusiastic athletes.
+I love training driven, enthusiastic athletes who are looking to play at the next level.
+This program is best suited for athletes who want to continue to play his or her sport in college.
 If you’re looking for a Strength Coach to help your athlete become stronger, both physically and mentally, then you’ve come to the right place.

 IS IT A GOOD FIT?